County Meath: Pre-history

 The earliest known evidence of human settlement in the county is the Mesolithic flints found at Randalstown north of Navan, which were uncovered during the construction of the tailings pond for Tara Mines in the 1970s.
 These flints have been dated to 9,500 BC and are one of the earliest traces of pre-historic humans in Ireland.
 The excavation site at Randalstown also revealed other evidence of hunter-gatherer society, such as a fulacht fiadh and mounds of burnt soil and stone.

 Farming was established in the area during the Neolithic period.
-This provided a surplus of time and resources which was spent constructing great stone monuments to the dead, such as passage graves, court carins and wedge tombs.
-There are hundreds of surviving examples of these dotted across the landscape, however, the most famous Neolithic monuments in Ireland are those at Brú na Bóinne - Newgrange, Knowth and Dowth.
+This provided a surplus of time and resources which was spent constructing great stone monuments to the dead, such as passage graves, court cairns and wedge tombs.
+There are hundreds of surviving examples of these dotted across the landscape, however, the most famous Neolithic monuments in Ireland are those at Brú na Bóinne – Newgrange, Knowth and Dowth.
 These tombs were constructed prior to 3,000 BC making them older than Stonehenge and the Egyptian pyramids.
 The site is believed to have been of religious significance and is decorated with megalithic art.
 Newgrange, the largest pre-historic tomb in Ireland, is most famous for its alignment with the equinoxes, when sunlight shines through a 'roofbox' and floods the inner chamber.
 In constructing the tomb the early settlers displayed an advanced knowledge of astronomy and a calendar system.
 However, a writing system would not be developed until the 1st century BC, with the emergence of Ogham.

 The arrival of the Celts to Ireland around 500 BC heralded the beginning of the Iron Age and the establishment of most of what would define Gaelic Irish culture for millennia; including Primitive Irish, Irish mythology, Celtic paganism and an early form of the Gaelic calendar.
 The ancient monuments of the Boyne Valley were assimilated into Celtic culture and mythology, with Cú Chulainn said to have been conceived at Newgrange.
 Furthermore, tradition states that Sláine mac Dela, of the Fir Bolg, cleared the forest at Brú na Bóinne and built the monuments, becoming the first High King of Ireland.
 It was during the Celtic period that Meath was divided into 8 túatha, the primary political unit of Celtic Ireland.
 The túatha were independent petty kingdoms ruled by a chief who was elected by members of their extended family.